jarusll/the-logs/index.md

 I have decided to publish the solutions as literate programming, using emacs `org-mode`

+I'll be getting better at `org-mode` for the coming week.

 # 2022-05-03
 Solved a sliding hash problem.
 Solved 2 more medium recursion problems.